CumulusNetworks/docs/content/version/cumulus-linux-31/Layer-3-Features/Border-Gateway-Protocol---BGP.md

 you own.

 The ASN is central to how BGP builds a forwarding topology.
-A BGP route advertisement carries with it not only the originator’s ASN, but also the list of ASNs that this route advertisement has passed through.
+A BGP route advertisement carries with it not only the originator's ASN, but also the list of ASNs that this route advertisement has passed through.
 When forwarding a route advertisement, a BGP speaker adds itself to this list.
 This list of ASNs is called the *AS path*.
 BGP uses the AS path to